Hakan-Asmaoglu/Hakan-Asmaoglu/README.md

 ###

-<p align="left">I am Hakan Asmaoglu.
+<p align="left">I am Hakan.
 A UI/UX designer, Full stack developer, and a devoted student of the IT world.</p>

 ###